Hackney-Enterprises-Inc/accounting-connector/README.md

 per-connection settings.
 It is deliberately not company-shaped, so the package works for an app whose tenant is an `Organization` and one whose tenant is a `Company` without knowing the difference.

-Tokens arrive already decrypted. **The package never encrypts and never persists.** Your app owns the key; the shipped Laravel repository encrypts with the application key, and a host that stores tokens itself uses its own `encrypted` cast.
+Tokens arrive at the core already decrypted.
+Your app owns the key; the shipped Laravel repository encrypts with the application key, and a host that stores tokens itself uses its own `encrypted` cast.